coinbase/build-onchain-apps/apps/build-onchain-apps/contracts/README.md

 1. To deploy your own contract create a new `.sol` file inside the `contracts/src` folder, similar to `BuyMeACoffee.sol`
 2. Format and build your contracts using `forge fmt` and `forge build` respectively.
 2. Write some tests by creating a test file inside `contracts/test` folder, similar to `BuyMeACoffee.t.sol`.
 Run the test using `forge test`
-4. Write a deployment script inside `contracts/script`, similar to BuyMeACoffee.sol
+4. Write a deployment script inside `contracts/script`, similar to `BuyMeACoffee.s.sol`
 5. Create a `.env` file using the `.env.example` file provided in your contracts folder and add your private key.
 Make sure to add a `0x` in front of your key to convert it to a hex string.
 6. Deploy your contract using the following commands: